cocos/cocos-docs/en/publish/publish-alipay-mini-games.md

 ## About Documentation

-Since the documents related to Youku Mini Games are currently only open to the inside, you can contact them directly if needed:
+Since the Youku Mini Game entry and related documentation are currently only open to the internal, you can contact them directly if needed:

 | Contacts | Email |
 | :----- | :----- |